 “The people who are using systems that could be the most problematic are not going to voluntarily opt for registering them,” she says.

-For many, that transparency would be a stepping stone to much more rigorous auditing of automated systems to make sure that they aren’t hurting people.
+For many, that transparency would be a stepping stone to much more rigorous auditing of automated systems to make sure they aren’t hurting people.
 Yeung compares the situation as it currently stands to an era before financial auditing and accounts were mandated in the business world.

-“Now, there is a culture now of doing it properly, and we need to sort of get to that point in relation for digital technologies,” she says.
+“Now, there is a culture now of doing it properly, and we need to get to that point in relation for digital technologies,” she says.
 “Because, the trouble is, once the infrastructure is there, there is no going back – you will never get that dismantled.”

 For the victims of algorithmic injustice, the battle rarely, if ever, ends.
-The “permanency of the digital record” as Yeung explains it, means that once convictions or negative decisions are out there, much like a nude photo, they can “never get that back”.
+The “permanency of the digital record”, as Yeung explains it, means that once convictions or negative decisions are out there, much like a nude photo, they can “never get that back”.